vanika/TinyPyCache/README.md

 ## Extended Usage

-The cache also provide extra features including statistics monitoring, a decorator use like `functool.lru_cache` and flush to disk.
+The cache also provide extra features including statistics monitoring and a decorator use like `functool.lru_cache`.

 ### Statistics